 While this port has lost some of its luster over the years, they are actively trying to rectify that situation.
 Recently, downtown Nassau announced a $250 million port makeover.

 Despite its criticism, Nassau is still a fascinating place, with a lot to share — if you know where to look.
 After all, there is much more to do in Nassau than going to the straw market, walking up and down Bay Street, or just staying on the cruise ship.

 1. Atlantis Resort

 Atlantis is a really unique resort.
-It combines a beach, 141-acre aqua park, casino, an aquarium, and not to mention a stunning main building.
+It combines a beach, 141-acre aqua park, casino, an aquarium, and a stunning main building.

 How to get there:

 A taxi ($5 per person) or water shuttle ($8 round-trip) is certainly the easiest, though the ship will also offer shore excursions.
 The taxi drivers are friendly and the United States dollar is on par with the Bahamian dollar, so you don’t have to worry about currency conversions.

 To walk around Atlantis is free, to play will cost you.

 Atlantis is not cheap by any measure.
 The least expensive option is $39.38 which includes a “self-guided tour through the tunnels of Atlantis,“ otherwise known as the aquarium.
 This does not include the beach or the water park.
 The second option adds the beach and is $65.72.

 The third choice is probably the most popular as it includes the above, plus the Aquaventure Water Park.
 A day pass is $157 for guests 13 and over, and $103 for 12 and under.